Skip to the main content

 Forensic photographers may employ a variety of specialized materials and techniques, including:

-• Infrared and ultraviolet films (to image things not visible under normal lighting)
+• Infrared and ultraviolet films to image things not visible under normal lighting

-• Macro-photography (images of small-scale details enlarged)
+• Macro-photography to capture images with small-scale details enlarged

-• Photomicrography (images from a microscope)
+• Photomicrography to capture images from a microscope

-• Specialized digital imaging techniques(such as using image processing algorithms to enhance details)
+• Specialized digital imaging techniques such as using image-processing algorithms to enhance details

 Forensic photoanalysts are scientists who use photographic or photo-analytical techniques to examine physical marks and relate materials to each other.
 For example, microscopic marks on 2 objects may reveal a common source.
 For more information, see the Forensic Laboratory Analyst occupational profile.